Moinuddinchhipa/SDE-Intern-Assignment---Deepsolv/README.md

 Bonus Features:

-AI Summary: Generates a summary of the page using ChatGPT API.

 Asynchronous Processing: Implements background tasks for scraping and storage.

 Cloud Storage: Saves LinkedIn profile pictures and posts in AWS S3.